saltyrtc/saltyrtc-meta/Protocol.md

 Overflow Number: 2 byte

 This field contains the 16 bit unsigned overflow number used in combination with the sequence number.
+Starts with `0`.

 Sequence Number: 4 byte